 ENACTED, that this Ordinance shall remain in force until revoked by the Tribal Council of the Mississippi Band of Choctaw Indians.

 CERTIFICATION

-I, the undersigned, as Secretary-Treasurer of the Mississippi Band of Choctaw Indians, certify that the Tribal Council of said Band is composed of 16 members, of whom 15, constituting a quorum, were present at a special meeting thereof, duly called, noticed, convened, and held this 2nd day of August, 1990; and that the foregoing Ordinance was duly enacted by a vote of 13 members in favor, 2 opposed, and 0 abstaining.
+I, the undersigned, as Secretary-Treasurer of the Mississippi Band of Choctaw Indians, certify that the Tribal Council of said Band is composed of 16 members.

 Ordinance No. 40 Page 3